Special Needs Travel Destinations And Programs

 800/229-5666

-New England Disabled Sports at Loon Mountain offers year round recreation for disabled children and adults, with summer programs including water skiing, cycling, kayaking, hiking, and winter programs such as skiing, snowboarding, and telemarking for ages 4+.
+New England Disabled Sports at Loon Mountain offers year round recreation for disabled children and adults.
+Summer programs include water skiing, cycling, kayaking and hiking.
+In winter, go forskiing, snowboarding, and telemarking for ages 4+.
 They employ over 160 volunteers who teach guests with both cognitive and physical disabilities.
 The New England Disabled Ski Team is for young, up-and-coming skiers and features elite-level skiers who have competed in Paralympics.
 A great program offered at this destination is PAC (Pre Adaptive Coach) Program.
 It is for teens ages 14-18 who want to become volunteer coaches.
 Our feature story on Loon Mountain has a complete list of activities and attractions on the destination.

 Aspen Snowmass Adaptive Programs